 Postgres is generally considered to be faster for complex queries and MySQL is designed for executing simpler queries efficiently.

 Postgres is well known for its performance when it comes to executing large queries with complex transactions.
 It also has a fast query optimizer which is able to create an execution plan for the given query.
 Additionally, Postgres provides several features like indexing, materialized views, and parallel query execution that can help improve query performance.

-The performance difference between Postgres and MySQL is largely due to the differences in architecture and design.
-Overall, Postgres is better suited for complex, high-traffic applications that require advanced features, while MySQL is better suited for smaller applications with less traffic.
+The performance difference between Postgres and the MySQL databases is largely due to the differences in architecture and design.
+Overall, Postgres is better suited for complex, high-traffic applications that require advanced database features only, while MySQL is better suited for smaller applications with less traffic.